 The Adopted LDP has identified eight employment sites for protection under policy EM2.
 These sites cover over 80 hectares of land and provide a wide range of employment opportunities.
-It is essential that these sites are protected and redeveloped if land becomes under-utilised or vacant to ensure that land for economic development remains available.
+It is essential that these sites be protected and redeveloped if land should become under-utilised or vacant to ensure that land for economic development remains available.